Epistle of James: Authorship

-The earliest recorded references to the Epistle of James highlight the contentious nature of the epistle’s authorship.
-Origen may be the first person to link the epistle to "James the brother of Lord" (Comm. on Romans 4.8.2), though this is only preserved in Rufinus’s Latin translation of Origen.
+The earliest recorded references to the Epistle of James highlight the contentious nature of the epistle's authorship.
+Origen may be the first person to link the epistle to "James the brother of Lord", though this is only preserved in Rufinus's Latin translation of Origen.
 Eusebius writes that "James, who is said to be the author of the first of the so-called catholic epistles.
-But it is to be observed that it is disputed" (Historia ecclesiae 2.23.25).
-Jerome reported that the Epistle of James "is claimed by some to have been published by some one else under his name, and gradually, as time went on, to have gained authority" (De viris illustribus 2).
+But it is to be observed that it is disputed".
+Jerome reported that the Epistle of James "is claimed by some to have been published by some one else under his name, and gradually, as time went on, to have gained authority".

 Traditional authorship

 The link between James the brother of Jesus and the epistle continued to strengthen, and is now considered the traditional view on the authorship of the work.
 The traditional view can be divided into at least three further positions that relate also to the date of the epistle: